 function.
 This function receives the configuration and list of 1Password secrets to be loaded as parameters.

-Here's an example of a declarative Jenkinsfile:
+Here's an example of a declarative Jenkinsfile in which we configure to use Connect:

 // (Optional) Define the configuration values for your Connect Instance.